opp1231/denoise_and_translate/README.md

 Input keratin signal is denoised using [3D-RCAN](https://github.com/AiviaCommunity/3D-RCAN).

 #### Steps:
-1. Create a new python environment with your preferred environment manager.
+1. Create a new python environment with your preferred environment manager with python=3.7
-2. Clone the 3D-RCAN repository.
+2. Install dependencies as stated on the repository's site.
 2. Install the dependencies from requirements_rcan.txt (including the specific CUDA and cudnn versions, if necessary).
     * If running this on Windows, you may need to ensure your CUDA path is set correctly.
 See [this](https://stackoverflow.com/questions/69632875/cuda-path-not-detected-set-cuda-path-environment-variable-if-cupy-fails-to-load) for help.
 3. Ensure you are in the code working directory